NamesLulz/PHP-Twitch-Bot/README.md

 help (update, default, keys mysql, or just leave it empty for commands)

-stop,close,quit,exit,destroy,leave (to close out of the console)
+stop,close,quit,exit,destroy,leave (to close out of the console (doesn't fully close the bot))

 update (key variable, see "help update" for more information)